cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-multi-step-checkout/readme.txt

 == Changelog ==

+= 1.7.9 - Released on 23 December 2019 =

+* New: Support for Twenty Twenty theme
+* New: Support for WooCommerce 3.9
+* Update: Plugin framework

+= 1.7.8 - Released on 11 December 2019 =

+* Update: plugin framework

 = 1.7.7 - Released on 28 November 2019 =

-* Update: Plugin framework
+* Update: plugin framework
-* Update: Notice handler

 = 1.7.6 - Released on 04 November 2019 =